-Once it is established whether an FRA is required the scope of the FRA should be agreed with the Inspectorate and Environment Agency (EA) and any other relevant bodies.
+Once it is established whether an FRA is required the scope of the FRA should be agreed with the Local Planning Authority (LPA) and Environment Agency (EA) and any other relevant bodies.
 The FRA should always be proportionate to the degree of flood risk and the scale, nature and location of the proposed development.
 The scoping of the FRA should be done as early as possible in developing the planning application as avoiding or mitigating flood risk may require important design considerations which are generally easier and more cost-effective to incorporate when developing the proposal.
-It is advisable to ensure that the Local Planning Authority is also aware of the details.